• Bookies

 RELATED: Mason Miller Next Team Odds

-The Chicago Cubs have the prospects to make a move, the desire to go big now, and the need at first base with Michael Busch underperforming.
+The Chicago Cubs have the prospects to make a move, the desire to go big now, and the need at first base.
+The same could be said for the San Diego Padres, who could move light-hitting Luis Arraez elsewhere.
+Both teams have the funds to at least consider offering a massive deal.

 Visit site